pheebcodes/personal-site/content/index.md

-as a day job, i'm a senior software engineer on the enterprise team at webflow. previously i worked at glitch building the code editor and other developer tools, and before that i was architecting a new website in react for an automotive parts retailer chain. a long time ago i was also building websites and calendaring systems for public libraries across north america.
+as a day job, i'm a senior software engineer on the enterprise team at webflow. previously i worked at glitch building the code editor and other developer tools, and before that i was architecting a new website in react for an automotive parts retailer chain. a long time ago i was building websites and calendaring systems for public libraries across north america.

 trans rights are human rights, black lives matter, and fascism is a loser